|

 and intimate care for them (e.g.

-cleaning private parts) than may be required
+cleaning private parts) to what is required

 by post-death care.